brianspiering/quotes_from_others/README.md

 "I'm here to help - if my help's not appreciated then lotsa luck, gentlemen."
 — The Wolf from Pulp Fiction

-"Not my circus, not my monkeys."
+"Nie mój cyrk, nie moje małpy", translated as "Not my circus, not my monkeys."
-— Polish proverb - Nie mój cyrk, nie moje małpy
+— Polish proverb

 "The clock does not stop, of course, but we do not hear the ticking."
 — Gary Eberle